SparkyzCodez/FSRM-Anti-ransomware/README.md

 Getting Started:

 Download this repository as a zip file.
-Unzip to a directory named "C:\Program Files\FSRM Anti-ransomware"
+Unzip to a directory named "C:\Program Files\FSRM-Anti-ransomware"

 Install Python 3.6.x or higher for "all users" and make sure it's on the path.
 Python 3.7 and above is recommended.